-This Bacon Spaghetti Carbonara recipe is a simple, delicious twist on the classic original.
+This Bacon Carbonara recipe is a simple, delicious twist on the classic original.
 Creamy seasoned pasta combined with crispy bacon!

 AN EASY WEEKNIGHT PASTA RECIPE